Bin-doot/Bin-doot/README.md

   <li> I'm a huge chemistry nerd. </li>
   <li> I love working with radiation.
 Is it dangerous?
 Yes it is.
 Is it fun?
 Yes it is.
 Conclusion?
 Danger is fun. ☢️ </li>
   <li> I DESPISE anime except for omori and doki doki literature club.
 Everything else can kiss my-</li>
+  <li> I'm a Chief Operating Officer of PEL LABORATORIES.
+You can support my work by joining my discord server: https://discord.gg/RynPSrqKm4</li>
 </ul><br>

 <ul>